predbrad/coding-help-requests/README.md

-# Wyzant Requests
+# Coding Help Requests

-Files are crudely listed above that have been sent to me to help with via wyzant, browse the repo files for examples.
+Files are crudely listed above that have been sent to me to help with (via discord or wyzant), browse the repo files for examples.

+# Why?

+I want to keep track of common issues, poorly worded assignments, or common BS that ML devs deal with.

 ## Other requests that got their own repo